Sad Satan: Gameplay

+Footage uploaded by Obscure Horror Corner shows Sad Satan from a first-person perspective, with the player walking through dark, largely monochromatic corridors amid blurred or shifting visuals and repetitive, heavily distorted audio.
+Listeners have identified some samples as altered recordings involving Charles Manson, "I Love Beijing Tiananmen", the Swedish Rhapsody numbers station and The Doors’ rendition of "Alabama Song", although reliable independent sourcing for these exact identifications is limited.
+Images involving children, Jimmy Savile and the NSPCC led contemporary observers to interpret child abuse as one of the game’s themes.
+A slowed sample attributed to “Alabama Song” reportedly includes the line “show me the way to the next little girl.”

+Whilst navigating the hallways, images intermittently fill the screen.
+Contemporary coverage identified photographs of Jimmy Savile with Margaret Thatcher, Rolf Harris, and John F. Kennedy.

-While the player controls their character through the hallways, images may intermittently display, taking up the entire screen and preventing the player from progressing any further until the image automatically closes a few seconds later.
-Most of the images seem to reference child abuse, especially people indicted in Operation Yewtree, such as images of Jimmy Savile and Rolf Harris surrounded by children.
-Other images revolve around crime, and include people convicted or accused of murder such as Japanese child murderer, cannibal, rapist and necrophile Tsutomu Miyazaki.
-Included also are photographs of Lady Justice statues, Colombian footballer and murder victim Andrés Escobar, and political figures such as former UK Prime Minister Margaret Thatcher and former US President John F. Kennedy.
-Works of Roger Ballen and Walter Sanders were also included.
-The only other "characters" in the game are children who bear a resemblance to each other and simply stand in one place nor do not move and interact with the player at all.
+While the player moves through the corridors, photographs and other images periodically obscure the screen before disappearing after a few seconds.
+Contemporary reports identified images of Savile with Margaret Thatcher, Rolf Harris, Japanese serial killer Tsutomu Miyazaki, John F. Kennedy, and a photograph by Roger Ballen.
+Several publications interpreted the recurring images of children and convicted or alleged child abusers as references to child abuse.

+The only other "characters" in the game are children who bear a resemblance to each other and simply stand in one place and do not move or interact with the player at all.
 In the final video posted by Obscure Horror Corner, one of these children does begin to follow the player, causing "contact damage".
 Since the player has no means of self-defense or any ability to heal damage, the player will inevitably die at this point in the game.

 The later "clone" of Sad Satan and its subsequent offshoots closely follow the gameplay template of the original, but display different, often far more graphic, sets of images.
-These images include photographs of mutilated corpses and, in the case of the earliest build, an image of child pornography.
+These images include photographs of mutilated corpses and—in the case of the earliest build—an image of child pornography.